ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

   - A Python-based rapid prototyping framework for web apps.
   - Allows quick development of interactive UIs.
   - Well-suited for building chat-like interfaces and visualizing results without complex frontend code.
   - Why chosen: Streamlit enables rapid UI prototyping with minimal frontend code, letting us build a usable chat interface quickly for demos and user testing without a separate frontend stack.
+A React/Next.js rewrite remains an option for long-term branding, but Streamlit keeps a single-language (Python) loop for research speed.

 - **EasyOCR & Document Parsing Libraries (OCR Pipeline):**

   - EasyOCR, pdf2image, Pillow, and python-docx were integrated to enable text extraction from uploaded PDFs, images, and scanned documents.
-  - Why chosen: EasyOCR provides a lightweight, locally runnable OCR engine that does not require cloud dependencies, making it well-suited for offline/secure academic environments.
-Combined with pdf2image and       python-docx, it allows the system to process handwritten notes, scanned exam papers, and screenshots expanding CourseGPT’s capabilities beyond plain text inputs.
+  - Why chosen: EasyOCR is lightweight and locally runnable (no cloud lock-in).
+Paired with pdf2image and python-docx, the pipeline handles handwritten notes, scanned exams, and screenshots—expanding CourseGPT beyond plain text inputs.

 ### 3.4 Cloudflare AI Search (AutoRAG) Integration